Mathematical Proofs of Two Conjectures: The Four Color Problem and The Uniquely 4-colorable Planar Graph

-We now introduce three operations on graphs.
-Let $G$ be a planar graph with a 4-circuit $C=xyzlx$.
-There does not exist any vertices or edges inside the circuit besides a diagonal edge $e=xz$.
-Define $\theta_{e}$ as the ``twisting" operation, which replaces the edge $xz$ with the edge $yl$.
-Another operation $\varphi_{e}(G)$ contracts the edge $xz$ to a single vertex $x'$, and deletes one member of each pair of double edges.
-The final operation $\Psi_{e}(G)$, similar as $\theta_{e}(G)$, contracts the edge $yl$ instead of the edge $xz$.
-These operations are shown in Figure 3.1.
+Three operations for a plana r graph $G$ were introduced by Tutte \cite{T1970}.
+Let $G$ be a planar graph with a 4-cycle $C=xyzlx$.
+There does not exist any vertices or edges inside the cycle besides a chord $e=xz$. $\theta_{e}$ means replacing the edge $xz$ with the edge $yl$; $\varphi_{e}$ stands for contracting the edge $xz$ to a single vertex $x'$, and deleting duplicated edges; $\psi_{e}$, similar as $\varphi_{e}$, indicates contracting the edge $yl$ in $\theta_{e}(G)$.
+Where, we denote by $\theta_{e}(G)$, $\varphi_{e}(G)$ and $\psi_{e}(G)$ the resulting graphs, respectively (see Figure 3.1).